GeoKnow/Jassa-Core/jassa-js/src/main/webapp/resources/js/rdf/README.md

 The RDF module is based on the files [rdf-core.js](rdf-core.js) and [rdf-literals.js](rdf-literals.js).
 This separation exists because literals require the xsd vocabulary, whereas the xsd vocabulary is expressed using classes of `rdf-core.js`.

+_Note: Jena uses the spelling for 'URI', whereas Jassa uses the spelling 'Uri'._

 * The `Node` hierarchy.
 This is the same hierarchy as used in Jena. `Node` is an interface with the concrete implementations `Node_Blank`, `Node_Uri`, `Node_Literal`, and `Node_Variable`.
 It is recommended to create instances of `Node` using the `NodeFactory`.
 In practice, one should only rely on the `Node` interface.
 In general, all methods below return the appropriate result for the node if applicable, otherwise they should die horribly.
  * `String getUri()`: Returns the URI.